giellalt/lang-crk/src/README.md

 ### relaxed

-(of an **analyzer**) it can take in forms that are not necessarily in the strict internal.
+(of an **analyzer**) it can take in forms that do not conform to the orthographical standard.
 We apply _spelling relaxation_ such that we can accept multiple possible spellings of words, and not require one exact spelling of words.
 The spelling relaxation is done through a manually maintained list of rules.